-Things to Do in Budapest
+Best Things to Do in Budapest

+This is a list of the best things to do in Budapest.
 Due to the fact, Budapest was heavily bombed in World War 2, many of its buildings and streets had to be restored.
-Today Budapest has a lot to offer with its glorious boulevard style street and world-class museums.
-It also some unique tourist attraction such as its Turkish Baths and Ruin Bars.
+Today Budapest has a lot to offer with its glorious boulevard style streets and world-class museums.
+Some of the best things to do in Budapest are unique tourist attractions such as its Turkish Baths and visiting a Ruin Bar.

-1. Stroll across the Chain Bridge
+1. The Chain Bridge

 The Széchenyi Chain Bridge is a suspension bridge that connects Buda and Pest.
 It was the first permanent bridge across the Danube in Budapest and was opened in 1849.
 At the time of its construction, it was regarded as one of the world's greatest engineering wonders and is one of the best-known landmarks of Budapest.

-2. Visit Buda Castle
+2. Buda Castle

 Buda Castle is the historical castle and palace complex of the Hungarian kings in Budapest.
 It was first completed in 1265, but the massive Baroque palace that you see today occupying most of the site was built between 1749 and 1769.
 The complex in the past was referred to as either the Royal Palace or the Royal Castle.
 The castle also houses the Hungarian National Gallery and The Budapest History Museum.